mhaslehner/classification-CNN-medical-Kaggle/README.md

-# classification-CNN-medical-Kaggle

-## Classifying medical images with a convolutional neural network
+# Classifying medical images with a convolutional neural network

 ### I. The dataset

-I apply a convolutional neural network (CNN) to 5000 histological images of human colorectal cancer made available by Kather JN et al (2016), and taken from the Institute of Pathology of the University of Heidelberg in Mannheim (https://zenodo.org/record/53169#.XFoqfs9KjOS).
+I apply a convolutional neural network (CNN) to the task of classifying 5000 histological images of human colorectal cancer made available by
+Kather JN et al (2016), and taken from the Institute of Pathology of the University of Heidelberg in Mannheim (https://zenodo.org/record/53169#.XFoqfs9KjOS).
 The images are magnified by 20x, contain 3 channels RGB and 150x150 pixels (corresponding to 74x74 µm, 0.495 µm per pixel).